-Unsuccessful bidders must simultaneously with the successful bidder be informed of the outcome and their right of appeal in terms of the Systems Act.
+Unsuccessful bidders must simultaneously with the successful bidder be informed of the outcome and their right of appeal in terms of section 62 of the Systems Act.

 Bids will not be returned to bidders, but will be retained by the Municipality.